eginwong/course-notes/cloud/azure/AZ-203/develop-for-azure-storage.md

   - cost-effective for scaling multiple dbs with unpredictable usage demands; share set number of resources at a set price
   - charged per hour a pool exists at the highest eDTU or vCores
   - basic, standard, premium; deltas in backup retention, CPU, IOPS, storage sizes, DTU
-  - tradeoff is at 1.5x the resources of a standalone SQL server versus a pool
+  - tradeoff is at 1.5x the resources of a standalone SQL server versus an elastic pool
   - choose pool size based on max resources utilized by all dbs in the pool or by max storage bytes utilized
     - estimate eDTUs or vCores first, then the storage space, then find the appropriate model, then determine min pool size, then compare to standalone single db costs
   - can use elastic jobs, and point-in-time/geo restores or active geo-replication